 Using the wrong light bulb is problematic for a number of reasons.
 For one, you are wasting a lot of money if you do not change the bulbs in your house.
 Older bulbs or bulbs that are designed without energy-saving in mind tend to cause your electricity bills to skyrocket.
 Instead of wasting precious energy and shelling out a small fortune in energy bills, it might be a more practical idea to create an energy efficient home using the correct types of bulbs for the job.

 Wasting food is something that your parents probably warned you about.
 While you might have heard the phrase “there are people starving all over the world” before, you might not be keen on “wasting food is causing the planet to get hotter.”
 Unfortunately, this is the truth of the situation.
 When organic matter is thrown away, it goes to a landfill.
 Once it has been taken to the garbage dump, it collects there and begins to decompose.
 With so much matter rotting in one place, the landfills of the world are producing way too much methane.

 Over the years, environmental scientists have come to the conclusion that methane is one of the greenhouse gases responsible for destroying the ozone layer.
 Instead of collecting all of your garbage in one place, you might want to green an energy efficient home by composting.
 Taking specific matter like banana peels, coffee grounds, and eggshells and placing it in a covered bucket can help to create nutrient-rich soil for a garden.
-This, in turn, will cut back on how much garbage is being flung into landfills and adding to the amount of methane in the atmosphere.
+This, in turn, will cut back on how much garbage collected by rubbish collection dublin is being flung into landfills and adding to the amount of methane in the atmosphere.